vaibhavpandeyvpz/vidyut/README.md

 <?php

 /**
- * @desc Your middleware can either be an instance of Interop\Http\ServerMiddleware\MiddlewareInterface
- *      or a simple callable with similar signature.
+ * @desc Middleware can be an instance of Psr\Http\Server\MiddlewareInterface or a callable with similar signature.
  */
 $pipeline = new Vidyut\Pipeline();